raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Set swapfile to defaults

-* Set swapfile to defaults after finishing db sync - it will then be created dynamically
+* Set swapfile to defaults after finishing db sync - it will then be created dynamically, comment following lines

   ```sh
   $ sudo nano /etc/dphys-swapfile